-Not to accept the Council's proposal to harmonise sewerage service prices across its area, and instead maintain separate sewerage service charges for Gosford and Wyong customers.
+23 To maintain separate sewerage service charges for Gosford and Wyong customers.

 As noted above, the current sewerage service prices differ significantly between the Gosford and Wyong areas.
 For residential customers, these prices are 39% higher in Gosford than in Wyong, and for non-residential customers they are 247% higher.